 The United States never had an extended period of rapid growth like Japan, South Korea, Taiwan, Hong Kong, Singapore, or China.
 Many other developing nations have also had extended periods of growth far above the two percent per capita growth that has been typical of American economic history.
 The United States started out rich, largely because it had natural resources.
 Furthermore, the United States started its development earlier than most other nations.
-It grew slowly, as mentioned above typically at about 2% a year.
+It grew slowly, as mentioned above typically at about 2% a year per capita.
+Per capita means per person.
 Similar stories can be told about the development of Canada, Australia, and New Zealand.
 This slow growth would be disappointing for today's 3rd world countries.

 Of course, China's rapid growth is also creating enormous demand for natural resources which has allowed many poor nations to achieve high growth without making the transition to industry.

 The poorer nations have done well in recent years, far better than the rich nations.
 We can expect this to continue as we see the relative "rise of the West" is replaced by the relative "rise of the rest."